Hello from LiveChat for Developers

 - REST-API queries preparing a report of the sales.

 The piece is anything that comes handy while solving a certain problem.
 It could be the chat_ended webhook, chat widget method or REST-API query.
-Our job is to provide as many building blocks as it’s possible.
+Our job is to provide as many building blocks as possible.
 Recently we introduced the Agent App Extension – a fully customizable sidebar within the LiveChat Agent App.
 We’ll make sure to deliver more pieces soon!

 We’ve got our workspace and building blocks – what’s next?
 We all know the success of LEGO.
 It’s pretty wild that simple bricks can be used to build up the most complex structures.
 Moreover, you’ve probably never seen a single word of the LEGO instruction.
 How did they craft this catchy developer experience with almost no words?